 6 Things to Know About Carbon Monoxide Alarms

 Let’s start at the source.
 What is carbon monoxide?
 Carbon monoxide (CO) is a colorless, odorless, and tasteless gas that is poisonous to humans.
 It is known as the “silent killer” because humans cannot tell when they are around it, but it is very dangerous and deadly.
-The carbon monoxide detector is a device that can alert homeowners of a CO leak and escape a potentially life threatening situation.
+The carbon monoxide detector is a safety device that can alert homeowners of a CO leak and help them escape a potentially life-threatening situation, like carbon monoxide poisoning.

 When considering purchasing and installing CO alarms there are a few things you should know beforehand:

 1. What does a carbon monoxide alarm do?

 Carbon monoxide alarms detect the poisonous gas and provide early warning.
 In the event of a carbon monoxide leak, it is critical that you get to fresh air as soon as possible.
 Every second counts, and First Alert CO alarms can provide you and your family the advanced warning necessary to escape your home during an emergency.

 2. What are the main sources of carbon monoxide leaks?

 Carbon monoxide can be produced by any fuel-burning device.
 Three main sources are your home’s furnace, dryer vent in a drying machine, and fireplace or chimney.
 It is important to have these sources regularly serviced and cleaned by a professional to help prevent a CO leak that could lead to carbon monoxide poisoning.